 Moving Day Checklist

-- Remove all door and floor mats.
+- Remove all floor and door mats.

-- Ask the driver if your shipment is the last he/she will be loading.
+- Ask the driver if your shipment is the last one he/she will be loading.
 Find out when the last shipment goes onto the trailer.
-This will give you an indication as to when they will be departing for your new home.
+This should give you an indication as to when they will be departing for your new home.
 Ask the driver about his/her plans for delivering your items.